imon-n/turfCast_client/README.md

 # TurfCast BD

 TurfCast is an **AI-powered multi-camera sports streaming system**.
 It automatically detects the ball, picks the **best viewing angle**, and streams it live to audiences.
-Extra features include **highlight generation, recorded match playback, live streaming (YouTube/Facebook), and slot booking for turf management**.

 ---